iFixit/core-design/packages/components/readme.md

 ## Polyfills

-Stencil includes a subset of the `core-js` polyfills for old browsers like IE11, `fetch` and conditionally downloads the [Custom Elements v1](https://github.com/webcomponents/polyfills/tree/master/packages/custom-elements) only when it's needed for modern browsers.
+Stencil includes a subset of the `core-js` polyfills for old browsers like IE 11, `fetch` and conditionally downloads the [Custom Elements v1](https://github.com/webcomponents/polyfills/tree/master/packages/custom-elements) only when it's needed.

 ### Internet Explorer 11